nglviewer/ngl/README.md

-NGL is an online viewer for proteins and other molecular structures.
-It enables remote access and display of trajectories from molecular dynamics simulations.
+NGL is an on-line viewer for proteins and other molecular structures.
+It includes a server that enables remote access and display of trajectories e.g. from molecular dynamics simulations.
+By requiring only a web browser (no plug-ins needed), collaborative visual analysis and sharing of data are facilitated.
+Trajectories are instantly processed (on demand) to allow display from raw data sources, i.e. while running a simulation on a supercomputer.

 Links